esciencecenter-digital-skills/python-intermediate-development-gitlab/_episodes/42-software-reuse.md

 {: .callout}

 We can now use the more memorable tag to refer to this specific commit.
-Plus, once we have pushed this back up to GitHub, it appears as a specific release within our code repository which can be downloaded in compressed `.zip` or `.tar.gz` formats.
+Plus, once we have pushed this back up to GitLab, it appears as a specific release within our code repository which can be downloaded in compressed `.zip` or `.tar.gz` formats.
 Note that these downloads just contain the state of the repository at that commit,